'That lady is drunk!' Court weighs citizen tip validity - WHIZ News

 He also argued that the “That lady is drunk!” tip amounts to hearsay, since the man was relying on information told to him by the store clerk, Brittingham said.

-Hamilton County appealed lower court rulings siding with Tidwell to the state Supreme Court, which scheduled oral arguments for Tuesday.
+Hamilton County appealed lower court rulings siding with Tidwell to the state Supreme Court, which held oral arguments Tuesday.
 A decision isn’t expected for weeks.
+Justices appeared skeptical of Brittingham’s arguments that the shouted tip wasn’t enough for the trooper to act on.

+“Do you think it would have been reasonable to allow this person to pull out into traffic after the officer had been told that that person was driving drunk?”
+Justice Patrick DeWine asked Brittingham.
+Brittingham responded that it would have been reasonable for the witness not to leave the scene.

+“Don’t we want to discourage people standing idly by and not reporting something suspicious?”
+Justice Melody Stewart asked a few minutes later.

 Prosecutors argue that simple face-to-face contact between an unidentified citizen and an officer is enough to elevate the tipster from an anonymous source to “a citizen informant” with a high degree of credibility.